yawad/smartobjects-java-client/README.md

 ---
 #<a name="section1"></a>1.
 Introduction

-To connect your Java application to our API use the mnubo Java SDK..
+To connect your Java application to our API use the mnubo Java SDK.

 ---
 #<a name="section3"></a>2.
 Architecture